-The Mushunguli are said to have descended from fugitive slaves who escaped from their Somali masters in northeast Tanzania around 1840.
+The Mushunguli people are not ethnically Somali, but Bantu, a cluster of ethnic groups rooted in Sub-Saharan Africa.
+The Mushunguli probably descended from fugitive slaves who escaped from their Somali masters in northeast Tanzania around 1840.
 Many migrated to Somalia in search of security from the slave-trade.
 Mainstream Somalis look down upon them because of their slave origins.
-Traditionally, the Mushunguli were farmers and they formed a "caste" group of Somali minorities known as the jareer or jirir.
+Traditionally, the Mushunguli were farmers, and they formed a "caste" group of Somali minorities known as the jareer or jirir.

 |Profile Source: Joshua Project|